Storm Highway by Dan Robinson

 Stolen copies of a video compete with the original for viewers.
 The 'exposure' doesn't help the original, it always harms it by permanently removing those viewers from the available pool.

 What frequently happens on social media is that people take videos that aren't theirs and upload them to their accounts.
 Sometimes they're doing it in what some might say are 'innocent' motives.
 They're intoxicated by all of the likes, shares and comments that it brings them without being aware of the harm of what they are doing to the owner of that content - which is like a "reverse Robin Hood" act, taking the financial value of the video from the poor (photographer) and giving it to the rich (the platform).
 Others aren't so 'innocent': we know there are organized crime operations doing this, the same type of piracy outfits that sold bootleg VHS cassettes and DVDs 30 years ago.
 When an account is monetized on a platform, this means the platform shares some of the money they make with the uploader.
 Those pirates take advantage of that.
 Most accounts are not monetized, which means the platform takes all of the advertising revenue earned.
-Either way - whether it's an 'innocent' uploader or an organized piracy operation, they both have been responsible for all of the losses I've incurred and are still incurring right now as you read this.
+Either way - whether it's an 'innocent' uploader or an organized piracy operation, they both have been responsible for the vast majority of the losses I've incurred and are still incurring right now as you read this.

 It might surprise you to know that much of the viral content you see on social media is stolen.
 That page or subreddit you follow that constantly posts viral photos and videos from different sources?
 They're likely all stolen, and the cash conversion generated from the advertising is all going to the platform (with a cut going to the uploading account if they're monetized).